 American Council of Learned Societies (ACLS) Humanities E-Books

 ATLA Religion Database (ATLA RDB) with ATLASerials (ATLAS) combines the premier index to journal articles, book reviews, and collections of essays in all fields of religion with ATLA’s online collection of major religion and theology journals.
-The ATLA Religion Database includes more than 620,000 article citations from more than 1,746 journals (575 currently indexed), more than 250,000 essay citations from over 18,000 multi-author works, more than 570,000 book review citations, and a growing number of multimedia citations.
-In ATLASerials, full text is provided for more than 380,000 electronic articles and book reviews.
+The ATLA Religion Database includes more than 3.4 million article citations from more than 2,500 journals (1,200 currently indexed), more than 287,00 essay citations, more than 1.1 million book review citations, and a growing number of multimedia citations.
+In ATLASerials, full text is provided for more than 810,000 electronic articles and book reviews.
 This database is produced by the American Theological Library Association.

 Note: The alumni/ae access is only for ATLASerials and does not include the indices of the ATLA Religion Database.

 The BEEC focuses on the history of early Christianity, covering texts, authors, and ideas.
 The BEEC addresses a range of traditions, including iconographic, martyrological, ecclesiastical, and Christological traditions, as well as cultic phenomena, such as the veneration of saints.
 The history of the transmission of texts and the attention to recent scholarship will play an important role.
 Its content is intended to bridge the gap between the fields of New Testament studies and patristics, covering the whole period of early Christianity up to 600 CE.
 Currently over 700 articles are available.
 The encyclopedia will consist of about 1300 articles.
 Every year about 300 articles will be added until planned completion in 2022.
 Once the online version is completed the encyclopedia will become available in print in 6 volumes.